ortus-docs/bxorm/usage/builtins.md

 ## EntityNameList

-True to its name, EntityNameList returns a string list of all mapped entity names for the CFML application:
+True to its name, EntityNameList returns a string list of all mapped entity names for the boxlang application:

 ```js
 var entityTypes = entityNameList();